-SE::Google::Compromised - Checking for This site may be hacked label in Google
+SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

-Google Compromised parser allows you to check for the presence of the This site may be hacked label in Google search results.
-With the help of the Google Compromised parser, you can check your own domain databases for the label.
-You can learn more about this label in the Google search help.
+The Google Compromised scraper allows you to check for the presence of the inscription This site may be hacked in Google's search results.
+Using the Google Compromised scraper, you can check your own domain databases for the inscription.
+You can find more details about this inscription in the Google Search Help Center.

-A-Parser functionality allows you to save parsing settings for further use (presets), set up a parsing schedule, and much more.
+A-Parser's functionality allows you to save parsing settings for future use (presets), set a parsing schedule, and much more.

-Saving results is possible in the format and structure that you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Results can be saved in the form and structure you need, thanks to the built-in powerful template engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.

-- Checking for the This site may be hacked label in Google
+- Checking for the presence of the inscription This site may be hacked in Google

 Capabilities